fcambus/spleen/README.md

 ### Windows

-Windows users should use the `.otf` files provided in the release tarballs.
+Windows users should use the `.fon` or `.otf` files provided in the release tarballs.

 ## Usage